MortenHarding/docker-vms/README.md

 ### OpenVMS 7.3 install procedure

-This will start the OpenVMS 7.3 installation procedure
+Booting from the restored system disk, will start the OpenVMS 7.3 installation procedure

 ```sh
 %SIM-INFO: Loading boot code from internal vmb.exe